 There are many ways to induce WILDs, but they all involve doing something to keep the mind awake as the body falls asleep.

-If you pay attention to your physical body while using these lucid dreaming techniques, you will likely enter sleep paralysis (which usually happens after you are already asleep) without losing conscious awareness of your body.
+If you pay attention to your physical body while using these lucid dreaming techniques, you will likely enter sleep paralysis (which usually happens after you are already asleep) without losing consciousness of your body.
 You will get a tingling and buzzing sensation (this might be unpleasant).
 These sensations might be so strong that you feel that you will die (e.g., you might feel a choking sensation), but do not worry, this is perfectly safe!
 Sometimes you can simply wait until you fall asleep straight into a lucid dream.

 However, if you do not fall asleep, and you become completely paralysed (apart from your eyes), do not try to move.
 Imagine your dream hand (or spirit hand if you prefer) going up and leaving your physical hand behind.
-Now you should have two separate bodies, a dream one and a real one.
+Now you should have two separate bodies, both a dream one and a real one.
 Control your dream body only - if you control your real one, you will wake up.
 Now you can try to roll out of bed into your dream world (alternatively, you can get up and walk through a mirror, or sink into your bed).

 Try not to think about anything for more than a second or two by constantly switching your attention.
 This simulates your thinking patterns when you are about to fall asleep.
 Once you have done this for long enough, the images and sounds begin to take momentum on their own (this is called hypnagogic imagery) and get very strange and illogical.
 You should enter a dream at about this point, and you will probably become lucid quickly.
 Otherwise, you will eventually realise you have entered sleep paralysis consciously (see above).